emiwuwu/deep-learning-challenge/README.md

 ## Project Description

-- The project employs deep learning and neural network techniques to build a classification model.
+- This project leverages deep learning and neural network techniques to construct a robust classification model.
-- The primary goal is to predict whether the funding provided to charitable organizations is being used effectively.
+- The primary objective is to forecast the effective utilization of funds allocated to charitable organizations.
-- Data preprocessing, model compilation, and hyperparameter tuning are key components of the project.
+- The project entails vital elements including data preprocessing, model compilation, feature engineering, and hyperparameter tuning to optimize predictive performance.

 ## Data Preprocessing

 - Data includes features such as "APPLICATION_TYPE," "AFFILIATION," "CLASSIFICATION," and others.
 - The target variable is "IS_SUCCESSFUL," indicating successful (1) or unsuccessful (0) funding.
-- Unnecessary variables like "EIN" and "NAME" have been removed to streamline the dataset.
+- Unnecessary variables like "EIN" have been removed to streamline the dataset.

 ## Model Architecture